cloud-ark/kubeplus/Guidelines.md

 [Platform-as-Code annotations](https://github.com/cloud-ark/kubeplus#platform-as-code-annotations) are a standard way to package information about Custom Resources.
 The 'usage' annotation should be used to define how-to use guide of a Custom Resource.
 The 'constants' annotation should be used to define Operator's implementation choices and assumption.
-The 'openapispec' annotation should be used to define the OpenAPI Spec schema for a Custom Resource.
 The 'composition' annotation should be used to specify the underlying Kubernetes resources that will be created as part of managing a Custom Resource instance.
 The values of the first three annotations are names of ConfigMaps with appropriate data.
 An example of this can be seen for our sample Moodle Custom Resource Definition below: